Google Rating

 What is a court judgement?

-When a court issues a judgment against you, it typically arises from legal disputes such as debt recovery, personal injury claims, or contract disputes.
-Once issued, the judgment becomes a matter of public record and is reported on your credit file.
+When a court issues a judgement against you, it typically arises from legal proceedings relating to matters such as debt recovery, personal injury claims involving unpaid money, or contract disputes.
+Once issued, the judgement becomes a matter of public record and is listed on your credit file and credit report by credit reporting agencies.
 This record can have several adverse effects:

-• Financial Implications: A lower credit score can affect your ability to secure loans, credit cards, or favourable interest rates.
+A lower credit score can affect your ability to secure loans, credit cards, or qualify for a home loan.
+You may also face higher interest rates, stricter lending conditions, or declined applications.
 It can also influence rental applications and job opportunities, as some employers check credit reports as part of their hiring process.

 How long does it take to remove a court judgement?

-If the court judgement can be removed, the removal process can take 30 to 60 days, depending on the circumstances and the actions taken.
+While a judgement typically stays on your file for 5 years, the court judgement can be removed.
+The removal process can take 30 to 60 days, depending on the circumstances and the actions taken.

 Can all court judgements be removed?